-impact of the LiDAR intensity signal on the performance degradation of a model when transferring to different sensors (Section 5.4); 4) generate adversarial intensity signals within our augmentations to mitigate the domain gap (Section 3.1.2); 5) generate adversarial augmentations of multiple object classes (Section 3.2.1); 6) eliminate the need for 3D bounding boxes exploiting point-level annotations; 7) analyze how our adversarial augmentations alter the decision boundaries of the model (Section 5.1); 8) assess the impact of our augmentations on the robustness against transformations of the input (Section 5.6); 9) analyze the differences between adversarial vectors learned for different tasks as well as their impact on the models (Section 5.7); 10) train our vectors against a different architecture (Cylinder3D by [83]); and 11) evaluate our method on three additional public datasets.
+Differently from the conference version of this work (Lehner et al., 2022), here we: (1) extend our method to 3D semantic segmentation, which requires a different architecture and adversarial loss compared to 3D object detection (Sect.
+3.1); (2) generate our adversarial vectors both to resemble specific classes of choice (i.e., targeted attack) and also in an untargeted fashion; (3) assess the impact of the LiDAR intensity signal on the performance degradation of a model when transferring to different sensors (Sect.
+5.4); (4) generate adversarial intensity signals within our augmentations to mitigate the domain gap (Sect.
+3.1.2); (5) generate adversarial augmentations of multiple object classes (Sect.
+3.2.1); (6) eliminate the need for 3D bounding boxes exploiting point-level annotations; (7) analyze how our adversarial augmentations alter the decision boundaries of the model (Sect.
+5.1); (8) assess the impact of our augmentations on the robustness against transformations of the input (Sect.
+5.6); (9) analyze the differences between adversarial vectors learned for different tasks as well as their impact on the models (Sect.
+5.7); (10) train our vectors against a different architecture (Cylinder3D by Zhu et al., 2021a); and (11) evaluate our method on three additional public datasets.